This web application is associated with the project

 of a dark infrastructure from very high-resolution night-time satellite images)

-funded by the Occitanie region and led by La Telescop and INRAE Montpellier, and to the article "Planning sustainable lighting for biodiversity and society" ([1]).
+funded by the Occitanie region and led by La Telescop and INRAE Montpellier, and with the article "Planning sustainable lighting for biodiversity and society" ([1]).

 The objective is to develop and evaluate a methodology for identifying the

 "Trame noire" (Dark infrastructure).
-To this end, three analysis were carried out:
+To this end, three analyses were carried out:

 analysis of (i) light pollution and (ii) ecological stakes, led by La Telescop supported by